Hacker3030/self-replicating-virus/README.md

 # self-replicating-virus
 Self replicating virus:

 This virus is created by using python

-Working: This virus replicate folders unlimited snd slowdown the pc.
+Working: This virus replicate folders unlimited and slow down the pc.

 Precaution: I recommend you to use VM ware or Virtual Box for this.